 On average, this kind of lift is used to a maximum of 1 hour per day.

 The proposed solution is to install one or two solar panels, depending on the levels of sunlight in order to supply this standby energy.

 The installation of batteries and solar panels supplies sufficient back up energy for the lift travel in the event of a power failure.
 When using this solution, the lift is automatically brought back to the nearest level and opens its doors allowing passengers to exit.
 It's then kept on standby until a technician reaches the site to repair/resets the lift.

 Completely stand-alone, the operating lift is independent with both mains and solar power supplies.
 Switching from one energy source to another is automatic and smooth for the passengers.
 At any given moment, the lift is able to travel without having to rely on the proper working order of the power supply network.

 The number of photovoltaic panels and batteries depends on the levels of sunlight and the necessary electrical power for the functioning of the lift in the absence of electrical power.

 Through these technical changes, It is possible to develop an approach to eco-design and sustainable development in order to reduce its environmental impact.

 Other manufacturers are also creating such Sustainable Development products such as Otis and Schindler.

-Do you have a current or planned project that would benefit from using Switchable Glass?
-We would be happy to discuss any such requirements and how we may be able to assist.
+Dunbar and Boardman is the lift, escalator and access equipment consultancy.
+Are you currently planning a project that will involve vertical transportation?
+We would be happy to discuss with you.
 Give us a call on T +44 (0) 20 7739 5093 or send us an email via email@example.com to start the conversation.
 We look forward to hearing from you.